-Applications must be submitted by Friday, April 1, 2022 (aside from the Koch Scholarship, which is due April 8).
+Applications must be submitted by Friday, March 28, 2025 at 11:59 PM.
 Recipients will be announced at the class level assemblies in May.
-If you have any questions, please contact Mr. Joey Keleman at 440-886-0300 ext.
-116 or jkeleman@holynamehs.com.
+If you have any questions, please contact Mr. Chris Golian '14 at 440-886-0300 ext.
+116 or [email protected].

 Frank DiMarino Memorial Scholarship: Established in 2012 by his family, friends, and the Holy Name community, the Frank DiMarino Memorial Scholarship was created to honor a student, and his or her family, for their commitment to community service.
 Frank served as the HN Booster Club treasurer for eight years and was a dedicated fan of Holy Name athletics.
 Frank will be remembered for his dedication to his family, his contagious smile, and his years of service to Holy Name.